The Factory Girl

 The practical move is to think of The Factory Girl as a daytime Berlin stop.
 It can work when the schedule needs something earlier in the day and should be skipped when the group needs an evening reservation, a formal dinner, or a documented tasting-menu format.

-That expectation-setting matters because the verified facts support only a limited planning profile: daytime opening hours, a casual dress code, a confirmed recognition signal.
+That expectation-setting matters because its profile supports planning around: daytime opening hours, a casual dress code, a recognition signal.
 Anything beyond that should be checked directly with the venue before visiting.

 Why the recognition helps the decision

 The clearest trust signal is the We're Smart World 2025 recognition with 2 Radishes.
-That is a confirmed recognition without requiring assumptions about a specific cuisine, menu, or dish list.
-The safer recommendation is to choose it for its verified daytime availability and recognition, then make decisions based on the current offering once there.
+It is a recognition without requiring assumptions about a specific cuisine, menu, or dish list.
+The safer recommendation is to choose it for its daytime availability and recognition, then make decisions based on the current offering once there.

 Where it fits in a Berlin day